Things You Can't Miss at the Berlin Wall

 Among the most popular and recommended are the underground (lines U2 and U8), the city tram (line M10) and finally the public bus service (lines 142 and 247).

-• Price: Free of charge.
+• Price: Free.

-• Opening hours: Open 24 hours.
+• Opening hours: Open 24 hours a day.

-Explore the remains of the Wall at Potsdamer Platz.
+Explore the remains of the Wall at Potsdamer Platz

-A surviving portion of the Berlin Wall.| ©Ken Brown
+A surviving section of the Berlin Wall.| ©Ken Brown

-A surviving portion of the Berlin Wall.| ©Ken Brown
+A surviving section of the Berlin Wall.| ©Ken Brown

-Described as Berlin's most modern square, it was also one of the public spaces most affected by the construction and subsequent fall of the iconic Berlin Wall.
+Ranked as Berlin's most modern square, it was also one of the public spaces most affected by the construction and subsequent fall of the iconic Berlin Wall.

 How to get there